rittermod/FS25_Fresh/README.md

 # Fresh (In Development)

-Fresh adds shelf life to your produce - crops age over time and will spoil if not sold or used!
+Fresh adds shelf life to your produce and bales - crops age over time and will spoil if not sold or used!

 ## Why Fresh?